 - • ALWAYS have to bring all completed homework to class as required and be otherwise fully prepared for classes each day.

-- • ALWAYS have to follow any legal instruction issued to them by a teacher or authorised staff member.
+- • ALWAYS have to follow any lawful instruction issued to them by a teacher or authorised staff member.

-If you’re thinking that this would never work for your children…then maybe Kooralbyn’s not for you?
+If you’re thinking that this would never work for your children…then no hard feelings...but perhaps Kooralbyn’s not for you?
 We're not the school for everyone..and that's perfectly fine.

 If you’re still reading though…